 Life is pretty chaotic right now and my eating habits have totally gone down the tubes, so it’s time to start meal prepping.
 In addition to my new Sunday Meal Prep series, this week I decided to also meal prep my breakfasts.
 I really enjoyed my No Sugar Added Apple Pie Overnight Oats that I made last year, and I still had some blueberries in the freezer, so I decided to make a new flavor, Blueberry Almond Overnight Oats.

 Unsweetened applesauce proved to be the perfect sweetener once again and since apples have a fairly neutral flavor, it didn’t compete with the blueberry almond theme I was going for.
-I used regular dairy milk for my overnight oats, but you could use any type of milk here.

 I also added chia seeds to my Blueberry Almond Overnight Oats this time, only because I had them on hand and wanted to try to use them up.
 While they do add a lot of texture and fiber, these overnight oats are quite a bit less expensive without the chia.
 To skip the chia seeds, simply increase the amount of oats in each jar from 1/4 cup to 1/3 cup.

 What Type of Containers Should I Use for Overnight Oats?

 You don’t have to make these Blueberry Almonds Overnight Oats in mason jars.
 I used mason jars just because I have them, they’re pretty, and it’s my job to make food look good.
 Any resealable container will work just fine. :)

 No Sugar Added Blueberry Almond Overnight Oats

 - 1 cup blueberries, frozen or fresh ($1.20)

 - To each of four containers add 1/4 cup oats, 1 Tbsp chia seeds, 2 Tbsp sliced almonds, and a pinch of nutmeg.